elagiglia/mercadolibre/README.md

 ```go
 client := sdk.NewClient(123456,"client secret")
 ```
 With this instance you can start working on MercadoLibre's APIs.

 There are some design considerations worth to mention.
-1. This SDK is just a thin layer on top of an http client to handle all the OAuth WebServer flow for you.
+This SDK is just a thin layer on top of an http client to handle all the OAuth WebServer flow for you.
-2. There is no JSON parsing.
-This is left to you.

 ## How do I redirect users to authorize my application?